Hierarchical Fuel-Cell Airpath Control: an Efficiency-Aware MIMO Control Approach Combined with a Novel Constraint-Enforcing Reference Governor: Performant RG for MIMO Systems with Application to FCS

 \subsection{Cross-Section RG (CS-RG)}

-In order for the compressor mass flow reference to be useful in maintaining safe OER, the applied flow reference must be able to temporarily overshoot the desired flow reference.
+In order for the compressor mass flow reference to be useful in maintaining safe OER, the applied airflow reference must be able to temporarily overshoot the desired flow reference.
 This is because in order to use airflow to prevent oxygen starvation, the oxygen supply to the cathode would have to be sped-up, while a traditional RG would only be able to slow it down.
-This led to the development of the Cross-Section RG (CS-RG), which generalizes the online reference governor update law represented in (\ref{eqn:vkappa}).
-In the CS-RG, a reference signal can be increased or decreased to any value such that the constraint is satisfied.
-The offline calculations to construct the MAS remain the same as those in {Section} \ref{section:RG-theory}.
+This led to the development of the Cross-Section RG (CS-RG), which generalizes the online reference governor update law represented in (\ref{eqn:vkappa}). { The CS-RG was developed for the specific application of OER constraint management of PEM fuel cells, but there may be other applications for such a strategy as well.}

+{ The CS-RG differs from the RG in \cite{Gilbert_1991,Gilbert_Kolmanovsky_1995} in that the applied scalar reference $v[k]$ is no longer limited to a convex combination of the $v[k-1]$ and $r[k]$.
+In the CS-RG, a reference signal can be increased or decreased, { and it can even overshoot or undershoot the desired $r[k]$}, such that the constraint is satisfied.
+In addition, in the CS-RG $v[k]$ does not depend explicitly on $v[k-1]$. } The offline calculations to construct the MAS remain the same as those in {Section} \ref{section:RG-theory}.

-Recall that the RG calculates the applied reference signal by bounding it within a finitely determined set of inputs and states $\widetilde{O}_{\infty}$.
-The MAS inner approximation used in the RG is polyhedral and consists of the intersection of half-spaces of the form:
+Recall that {for the LTI system in \eqref{eqn:system_cont}} a standard RG calculates the applied reference signal by bounding it within the inner approximation of MAS, $\widetilde{O}_{\infty}$.
+Recall also that this set is polyhedral and so it consists of the intersection of half-spaces of the form:

 where $(\cdot)_j$ represents the $j$-th row of the matrix $(\cdot)$, corresponding to a single row of the inequalities defining $\widetilde{O}_{\infty}$ (\ref{eqn:O_infty}).
 There is only one unknown in this inequality, $v$, while all other values are known.
-This leads to:
+Rearranging terms, we obtain:

-To solve for $v$, divide both sides of \eqref{eqn:RGap-MAS-j-Hv-v} by $H_{v,j}$.
+{This allows us to find lower and upper bounds on $v[k]$ at each timestep $k$ by dividing both sides of \eqref{eqn:RGap-MAS-j-Hv-v} by $H_{v,j}$.
 However, the direction of the inequality ($\leq$ vs. $\geq$) depends on the sign of the denominator $H_{v,j}$.
-Therefore, a general closed-form solution for $v$ is:

-A graphical representation of the CS-RG is depicted in Fig.~\ref{fig:RGap-MASCS}.
-For each time-step $t$, a cross-section of the MAS is defined for the known state $x(t)$.
-If the desired reference $r(t)$ is already on the interior of the MAS cross-section, then no constraint violation is predicted and the applied reference $v(t) = r(t)$.
-If $r(t)$ is outside the MAS cross-section, it is bounded to $v_{min}$ if $r(t) < v_{min}$ or $v_{max}$ if $r(t) > v_{max}$.
+We thus have:}